sjkelleyjr/Deadlock/chapters/chapter_17.md

 Alex raised her hand.
 "But what about our current projects?
 Shouldn't we focus on improving the systems we already have?"

-"Alex, that's exactly the kind of thinking that holds back innovation," Vincent said.
+"Alex, that's exactly the kind of thinking that holds back innovation," Vincent countered.
 "Let's not limit ourselves to incremental change.
 I want to see paradigm shifts!"

 Mack raised his hand.
 "What about a system that automatically generates innovative ideas?
 We could train an AI to come up with random solutions to problems we don't have."